yousefelassal/quote-cron/README.md

 > The trouble with most people is that they think with their hopes or fears or wishes rather than with their minds.

 > No one has ever become poor by giving.

+> Sometimes the most important thing in a whole day is the rest we take between two deep breaths.